-Final examination (30%): This will be a closed-book multiple choice question examination to assess comprehension of course materials and cognitive learning objectives.
+Final examination (30%): This will be an online multiple choice question examination to assess comprehension of course materials and cognitive learning objectives.
 Material for the entire course will be assessed.
-Two hours are allotted to the examination followed by a one hour required discussion period to address questions.
-Bring your laptops to the session so you can complete the course evaluation during the final session which is allotted on hour.
+Two hours are allotted to the examination, followed by an open discussion board to address questions.

 Two take-home essay tests: (30% -15% each) This will be an open-book test with essay format.
 These essays will test comprehension and skill objectives for the course.
-Individual essays will be handed back with comments and a one hour discussion will be held one week after the examination is handed in for student questions and discussions.
+Individual essays will be graded with comments and a discussion for student questions will be held one week after the examination is submitted.

 Team presentations: (25%) These will be a 20 minute oral presentation by teams of 2-4 students.
-Team will be asked to present a formal discussion of an issue in the chronic disease of their choice, according to those chapters in the Remington et al textbook.
+Team will be asked to present a formal discussion of an issue in the chronic disease of their choice, according to those chapters in the Harris et al textbook.
 The same grade will be given to all members of the team unless all students do not contribute to the presentation.
 This will assess the comprehension skills and learning objectives.

-Class participation: (15%) This will assess engagement of the student in discussion of the assignments, essays tests, and team presentations during class.
+Asynchronous discussion board participation: (15%) This will assess engagement of the student in discussion of the assignments, essays tests, and team presentations.